-This master by coursework degree is designed to meet the demand for computing experts in an ever-evolving digital industry landscape.
+This Masters by Coursework degree is designed to meet the demand for cybersecurity professionals within government, law enforcement and industry.

 Academic Admission requirements (Band 6)

 Special entry may be considered for students with a cognate first degree (or with appropriate experience) who can apply for a reduced course duration:

 1.5 years full time (3 years part-time) – 180 credit points